ameijin/quicketl/docs/getting-started/installation.md

 ## Optional Dependencies

-ETLX uses optional dependencies to keep the base installation lightweight.
+QuickETL uses optional dependencies to keep the base installation lightweight.
 Install only what you need.

 ### Cloud Storage